Can You Use A Wet Brush On Dry Hair?

 Which brushes should I avoid using on my hair?

-You should avoid using brushes that have sharp nylon spikes, and which have bristles of different lengths.
-These could cause damage and breakage and could cause static electricity in fine hair!
+You should avoid using brushes with sharp nylon spikes and bristles of different lengths.

 Avoid using brushes with a metal core when blow-drying.
 While they help to speed up the blow-drying process, they can damage your hair.